-For the first time in history the city that never sleeps, New York City, was forced into a long and dark slumber in March 2020.
-It is perhaps the greatest example of how COVID-19 decimated cities across the globe while also spotlighting how the pandemic disproportionately impacted people of colour and those economically disadvantaged.
+For the first time in history, the city that never sleeps was forced into a long and dark slumber in March 2020.
+New York City is perhaps the greatest example of how COVID-19 decimated cities across the globe while also spotlighting how the pandemic disproportionately impacted people of color and those economically disadvantaged.

 “I feel deeply honored that I had the opportunity to document — through our subjects over four terrifying months — the impact of this pandemic.
 It has forced us to question everything, the fragility of our lives, and the way we live,” Heineman said in a statement.
 “The film explores every aspect of the human condition — fear and courage, death and birth, and the inescapable weight of trauma, both the kind that is deeply held and also newly experienced.”